 An average educated person aspires mainly for Position, Respect and Security.
-If you re looking for the same, then the civil Services is the right choice as it assures all these in a relatively short span of time.
+If you are looking for the same, then the Civil Services is the right choice as it assures all these in a relatively short span of time.

 What Are the Civil services?

 Higher Civil Services under the Central Government are classified into All India services and Central Services.
 The All India Services comprise the Indian Administrative Service, the Indian Police service and the Indian Forest service.
 These Services are named so because they are common to both central as well as the state Governments.
 The Central Services constitute those services which work for the Central Government and comprise services like the Indian Foreign Service, Indian Revenue Service, Indian Customs& & Central Excise Service, Indian Railway services, Indian Postal Service, Indian Information Service etc.

 The Indian Administrative Service is considered to be the premier service in India and offers an attractive, challenging career.
 The members of the I.A.S. serve the state Governments or the Central Government and assist them in the administration of the country.
 Members of this service hold various administrative posts like District Collector, Heads of Departments, Heads of Public Enterprises at the state level etc. They can also be posted on deputation to the Central Government to the various posts.